-After Joe and the children returned to Manhattan, friends and coworkers began asking, “Where is Diane?”
+After Joe and the children returned to Manhattan, friends and coworkers began asking “Where is Diane?”

 Joe appeared rather unconcerned by Diane’s disappearance.
 He told anyone who would listen that the couple had fought that weekend after he discovered an unfamiliar brand of condoms in the home’s master bedroom.
 He elaborated on his lie by saying Diane had fled into the night, undoubtedly to shack up with another man.

-Initially police viewed Diane’s “disappearance” as another wealthy wife running off to punish her husband; but when Joe begrudgingly filed a missing person’s report with another precinct a few days after the first, at least one detective sensed something fishy was going on.
+Initially, police viewed Diane’s “disappearance” as another wealthy wife running off to punish her husband; but when Joe begrudgingly filed a missing person’s report with another precinct a few days after the first, at least one detective sensed something fishy was going on.

 Soon Joe found himself trapped like a deer in headlights and began confessing his misdeeds to detectives.
-It was a convoluted tale of self-defense, as Joe claimed Diane had come at him with a knife and in a scuffle, she had been stabbed inadvertently.
+It was a convoluted tale of self-defense, as Joe claimed Diane had come at him with a knife, and in a scuffle, she had been stabbed inadvertently.

-Detectives has previously learned Joe had visited a hardware store where he purchased tape and rope.
+Detectives have previously learned Joe had visited a hardware store where he purchased tape and rope.
 On the night in question, he had called an old college friend out of blue and asked that he and his wife keep the Pikul children due to an emergency.
 Later the same evening, Joe had shown at his ex-wife’s home in New Jersey and asked if he could bury something on her property.
 Sandra Jarvinen claims she turned him down without asking questions and never had any idea that it was Diane’s body.